Skip to content

 How bank chargebacks woork

-Chargebacks are the multi-step process that is between the customer and their issue with the bank, the businesses acquiring the bank, and sometimes the card network.
 The chargeback process depends depending upon your payment processor.
 It is also known as a consumer protection tool that allows cardholders to dispute transactions and receive a refund for false and unauthorized charges.
-Here is how chargeback usually works:

 The Cardholder Disputes The Charge: